 Your Life Insurance coverage continues automatically at no cost to you for the first 12 months in non-pay status.
 Exception: If you are receiving workers' compensation benefits during these first 12 months, your continued coverage will not be free.
 The U.S. Department of Labor will withhold premiums from your workers' compensation payments.
 Your coverage as an employee will terminate after 12 months of non-pay status, or when you separate from your agency, if earlier.
-The 12 months may be continuous or broken by periods of less than four consecutive months of pay status.
-When your coverage terminates you will have the right to convert your coverage to an individual policy or continue coverage as a compensationer, if eligible.
+The 12 months may be continuous or broken by periods of less than four coverage to an individual policy or continue coverage as a compensationer, if eligible.